behave/behave/docs/userdata.rst

 Userdata
 ==================

-The userdata functionality allows a user to specify owm parameters and values (or more complex configuration data) to the test run.
+The userdata functionality allows a user to specify their own parameters and values (or more complex configuration data) to the test run.

 Overview